vorni22/operating-systems/chapters/compute/copy-on-write/drills/tasks/page-faults/README.md

 Comment the `posix_fadvise()` call, recompile the program, and run it again.
 You won't get any major page fault, because the file contents are cached by the OS, to avoid those page faults.
 As a rule, the OS will avoid major page faults whenever possible, because they are very costly in terms of running time.

+If you're having difficulties solving this exercise, go through [this](../../../guides/fork-faults.md) reading material.